ehudkleinsde/CloudTrailIngestor/README.txt

 https://github.com/ehudkleinsde/CloudTrailIngestor/tree/redis

 # System Components:
-1. CloudTrailIngestor - REST API, sends CloudTrail events to a Kafka topic after schema validation and dedup against a local in-mem cache with 1hr TTL, and Redis cache.
+1. CloudTrailIngestor - REST API controller, gets CloudTrail events and adds them to a Kafka topic after schema validation and dedup against a local in-mem cache with 1hr TTL, and Redis cache.

-2. Anomaly Detection backgroud service - runs 2 kinds of anomaly detectors, simulating 2 different anomalies detection types.
+2. Anomaly Detection backgroud service - runs 2 kinds of anomaly detectors, simulating 2 different anomalies detection mechanisms.
 Each anomaly detector runs multiple threads (hard coded 20 for demonstration purposes).

 3. CloudTrailProvider - For benchmark/stress test.
 Randomly generates and pushes CloudTrail events to the ingestor api at a high rate.
 (set to push 200K events via 2 concurrent worker threads.
-Its possible to run the program numerous times in Docker to ingest more events).
+Its possible to run the CloudTrailProvider numerous times to ingest more events, just restart the CloudTrailProvider container after it shuts down.
+You can delete the keys in Redis and the records in MongoDB, in between runs, or keep them).

 # Throughput acheived - stress test results:
-On an i7-13700K cpu desktop machine, 128GB DDR4 3600GHz, PCIe4 SSD nvme 7GB/s 1M IOPS,
+On an i7-13700K cpu desktop machine, 128GB DDR4 3600GHz, PCIe4 SSD nvme 7GB/s 1M IOPS, liquid cooling,
-Kafka set up with a topic, 40 partitions, 2 consumer groups, and Redis with all default settings, both simgle nodes:
+Kafka set up with a topic, 40 partitions, 2 consumer groups, and Redis all default settings, both single nodes:
+47sec to ingest 200k events, i.e., 4.2k events per second.
+15M in one hour.

 # Setup instructions:
+GUI tools:
 1. Install MongoDB Compass UI tool - https://www.mongodb.com/try/download/compass, so you can watch anomalies written to the db at real time.
-2. In the command line, navigate to CloudTrailIngestor.
-Run "docker-compose -f docker-compose.yml up -d".
-This will start everything.
-Images are shared on DockerHub.
-This uses Kafka, ZooKeeper and MongoDB default images.
-3. Connect to the docker mongodb instace in MongoDB Compass UI tool via this connection string - "mongodb://localhost:27018/"
+Connect on mongodb://localhost:27018/.
+2. Install Redis Insight GUI tool, to see event ids added to the dedup set in real time - https://redis.com/redis-enterprise/redis-insight/.
+Connect on 127.0.0.1:6379.

+Docker images:
+1. Using Docker compose file "docker-compose.redis.yml" attached to the email, build the environment: "docker-compose -f docker-compose.redis.yml up -d"

+API:
-4. On your local machine, open the CloudTrailIngestor API swagger UI - http://localhost:5255/swagger/index.html, so you can manually test.
+1. On your local machine, open the CloudTrailIngestor API swagger UI - http://localhost:5255/swagger/index.html
-5. Install Redis GUI tool, to see the dedup set - https://redis.com/redis-enterprise/redis-insight/
-# Troubleshooting:
-1. If rate is low - When the containers load, run to verify kafka has 40 partitions (get containerID via docker ps): docker exec -it <containerID> kafka-topics.sh --bootstrap-server kafka:9092 --describe --topic cloudtrailtopic

-STRESS Test Flow:
+How to stress test:
+On Docker:
 0. Run compose.
-1. Wait for 1min, as the consumer and producer apps are dormant for the first 1min until kafka, ZooKeeper and mongo containers are up and running.
-2. On Docker, go to Containers, go to the cloudtrailprovider logs, wait for it to start generating events.
-3. Go to anomalydetection, watch it process events and persist them to the db.
+See the containers are up.
+1. Go to CloudTrailProvider container logs, see the program says its waiting, then says its generating events.
-4. Go to MongoDB Compass, refresh the db list, see a new db was created.
+2. When CloudTrailProvider says its generating events, go to MongoDB Compass, refresh the db list, see a new db was created.
-5. Check the content of the new db, click refresh several times, watch events being written at a high rate.
+3. Check the content of the new db, click refresh several times, watch events being written at a high rate.
+4. Go to Redis Insight, refresh, see the set of event id keys.
-6. Wait for the amount of items in the db to reach exactly 2M.
+6. Wait for the amount of items in MongoDB to reach 200k.

 Simple manual test:
-(start by deleting the MongoDB db, so we get a fresh start)

-Sanity: Post a new CloudTrail event:
-0. Delete MongoDB AnomalyDetectionResult db if exists.
-In Docker, clear anomalydetection logs
+1. Delete the MongoDB db, and the Redis set, clear anomalydetection service logs on docker.

+Sanity test: Post a new CloudTrail event:
 1. Go to http://localhost:5255/swagger/index.html, the cloudTrailIngstor API swagger.
 Post a new message.
 The default swagger values are ok.
 2. See the log in anomalydetection logs on Docker.
 See the new event in the db.
+See the event's ket in Redis.

-Dedup test:
+In-mem dedup test:
 1. Post the same cloudTrail event again.
 2. See no new events in the db and no logs in anomalydetection logs on docker.
+3. See the event id in the Redis key set.

+Redis based dedup:
+0. Restart the cloudTrailIngstor container, such that the api's in-mem cache gets deleted.
+1. Post the same cloudTrail event again.
+2. See no new events in the db and no logs in anomalydetection logs on docker.

+# Dedup mechanism - explanation:
+Done based on the combination of EventType and EventID.
+	a.
+In-mem: CloudTrailIngestor has an in-mem cache with 1hr TTL.
+Consumes about 1GB of RAM for every 1M unique messages.
+So the machine needs 15GB of RAM for 1hr TTL.
+	b.
+If key not found on in-mem cache, check Redis key set.

-#Automatic tests:
+#Automatic unit/e2e tests:
 1. Unfortunatley no time to write Unit and E2E tests, but these would be very easy via mocking the components.

 # Processing result example: